EDINBURGH to JOHN O’GROATS MTB ADVENTURE

 – When and Where does event start and finish?

-Registration and luggage handover will take place in the centre of Bristol, next to the The Mud Dock on the morning of Sunday 19th May.
+Registration and luggage handover will take place in South Queensferry on the morning of Sunday 15th May.
 The ride itself follows and begins with a mass start.
-The event finishes on Merseyside with a great backdrop of the Liverpool city skyline on Thursday 23rd May.
+The event finishes seven days later in John O’Groats on Saturday 21st May.

-No, Last entries will close 14 days (5th May) before the event.
+No, Last entries will close 1 month before the event starts.

 – Are you providing any food and drinks?

-Yes, we will be providing a buffet breakfast each morning and a daily feed stop which are both included in the entry fee.
-The breakfast will include cereals, bread, tea/coffee etc. And the feed stops will be well-stocked with sandwiches, savouries, fruit & nuts, crisps, squash etc. Evening meals will be down to you – either a local pub/restaurant or takeaway.
-If there’s nothing nearby (which will be the case on at least two days) then we’ll arrange menus from food outlets who’ll deliver.
+Yes, we will be providing a buffet breakfast each morning and a daily feed stop or packed lunch which are both included in the entry fee.
+The breakfast will include cereals, tea/coffee etc. And the feed stops will be well-stocked with sandwiches, savouries, fruit & nuts, crisps etc. Evening meals will be down to you – either a local pub/restaurant or takeaway.

 You and your bike will be collected and taken to the next overnight stop/finish line to be re-united with your gear.